wagtail/rfcs/text/110-exif-stripping.md

 - **Squarespace**: no option to strip EXIF; users must remove it manually.
 - **Wix**: retains EXIF; removal requires external tools before upload.

+The author has searched the issue trackers for above CMS systems and found some discussions about EXIF stripping[^1], but it seems most these discussions have not led to changes in default behaviour for backwards compatibility reasons.
+The general take seems to be that uploaded content should be preserved as-is, and users can choose to strip EXIF data themselves if desired through plugins or by enabling configuration options.

+It is this authors' opinion that this is an unreasonable burden to place on end-users and site administrators, who may not be aware of what EXIF metadata is or how to remove it.

 ## Impact on users of Wagtail

 Through discussion of this RFC, the author has been made aware of the following Wagtail users who actively rely on EXIF metadata.
 Photography or art-focused sites are most likely to be affected; for them, defaults can be disabled.